typedb/typedb-docs/09-schema/03-rules.md

 <div class = "note">
 [Important]
 * These rules are efficient only when evaluated with `$x` specified.
-Thus, when writing a query, it is recommended to query the directed-version of the relation which enables this.
+Thus, when writing a query, it is recommended to use `forward-reachable` or `backward-reachable` depending on whether the `from` or `to` is specified.
 </div>

 ## Optimisation Notes